bloxstreet/support/guides/training-guide.md

 {: .text-yellow-200 }
 {: .no_toc }

-As the Trainees join the server, be sure to encourage them to join you in the **HALLWAY (The long hall outside the training room).**
+As the LRs join the server, be sure to encourage them to find a seat at a table.**

 **Host:** *Welcome to all of our staff members joining!
-Please come and join us in the hallway.*
+Please find a seat at a table and sit down while you wait.*

-**Host:** *All Low Ranks should be sitting at any of the available tables.
+**Host:** *All LRs should be sitting at any of the available tables.
 Your trainer will answer any questions that you might have.*

-You should keep saying the line above until the start time.
-Do not constantly spam it… use it when necessary.
+You should keep saying the lines above until the start time.
+Do not spam them… use them when necessary.
-The Host and Co-Host will stand in front of the training room doors.
-Trainees are to stand on the red lines against the back wall.
+The Host and Co-Host will stand towards the front of the Training Center.
+LRs are expected to find a seat at a table or stand near a table.

 ### Host/Co-host: Training Starts
 {: .text-yellow-200 }
 {: .no_toc }

-At :00,  the Trainees should quietly stand/sit at any of the available tables, and the MRs/HRs should be at their stations.
-The Host should use /e :slock to stop more Trainees from joining and the Co-Host should post the second group shout.
+At :00, the LRs should quietly stand/sit at any of the available tables, and the MRs/HRs should be at their stations.
+The Host should use /e :slock to stop more LRs from joining, and the Co-Host should post the second group shout.
 The group shout templates are located in a designated area.

 **Host:** *Greetings, everyone!
 Welcome to today’s training session!
 My name is (username), and I am your host.*